SMajerowicz/jhysim/README.md

-# jhysim
+# JHySim
- Java Hydrodynamics simulations
+ Java Hydrodynamics Simulations

+ 	Here is a software to perform some hydrodynamics simulations in Java